Lindt8/ng-imager/docs/dev/architecture.md

 - [x] `PHITSAdapter.iter_raw_events` now returns canonical Hit objects grouped into raw coincidence windows as designed.
 - [ ] Implement/clean up `ROOTAdapter.iter_raw_events` with `input_format = "root_novo_ddaq"` for the current acquisition system.
-- [ ] Implement the early `is_reconstructable` logic after hit-level filtering to discard unviable raw events, with appropriate counters.
+- [x] Implement the early `is_reconstructable` logic after hit-level filtering to discard unviable raw events, with appropriate counters.

 ### 16.3.
 Shaper and Typed Events

 - [x] Make `shape_events_for_cones` the single entry point from raw-event hits to shaped events.
 - [x] Make `shaped_to_typed_events` the only path to `NeutronEvent`/`GammaEvent`.
 - [x] Typed events now always carry canonical `Hit` objects, and HDF5 round-trip storage is implemented.
-- [ ] Ensure counters at the hit and event levels follow the `_n` / `_g` / `_total` naming pattern where meaningful.
+- [ ] Ensure counters at the hit and event levels follow the `_n` / `_g` / `_total` naming pattern where meaningful, and audit existing counters for consistency.

 ### 16.4.
 Filters, Priors, and Sequencing

+### 16.4.
+Filters, Priors, and Sequencing

-- [ ] Centralize event and cone selection logic into `filters` modules, driven by `[filters]` config.
+- [ ] Centralize event and cone selection logic into `filters` modules, driven by `[filters]` config (currently, some selection and scoring logic still lives in `physics.cones` and `pipelines.core`).
-- [ ] Ensure priors are only defined in `physics.priors` and configured via `[prior]`.
+- [x] Ensure priors are only defined in `physics.priors` and configured via `[prior]`.
 - [ ] Implement `enumerate_candidate_cones` and `select_cones` so that:
-    - Multiple candidate cones per event (proton vs carbon, gamma permutations) are supported.
+    - Multiple candidate cones per event (proton vs carbon, gamma permutations) are supported in a unified way.
-    - At most one cone per event is ultimately selected.
+    - At most one cone per event is ultimately selected by a dedicated selector function (rather than ad-hoc selection inside the cone-building code).
 - [ ] Implement storage of gamma sequencing choice and neutron recoil interpretation in the event objects and HDF5.

 ### 16.5.
 Energy Strategy Integration

-- [ ] Wire `make_energy_strategy(cfg.energy, cfg.materials)` into the pipeline, with all neutron energy calculations happening via this interface.
+- [x] Wire `make_energy_strategy(cfg.energy, cfg.materials)` into the pipeline, with all neutron energy calculations happening via this interface.
-- [ ] Integrate E(L) LUTs for OGS and M600 via `io.lut.LUT`.
+- [x] Integrate E(L) LUTs for OGS and M600 via `io.lut.LUT`.
 - [ ] Validate `EnergyFromToF` and `EnergyFromFixedIncident` paths with simple tests.
 - [ ] Document the conceptual picture in code comments, referencing this document.

 ### 16.6.
 Cone Construction and Imaging

-- [ ] Ensure `physics.cones` provides the canonical functions for building candidate cones from events.
+- [x] Ensure `physics.cones` provides the canonical functions for building candidate cones from events (both neutrons and gammas).
-- [ ] Confirm `imaging.sbp.reconstruct_sbp` works directly from the `Cone` dataclass and `Plane`.
+- [x] Confirm `imaging.sbp.reconstruct_sbp` works directly from the `Cone` dataclass and `Plane`.
-- [ ] Implement optional per-cone sparse footprints used only when `run.list` is true.
+- [ ] Implement optional per-cone sparse footprints used only when `run.list` is true, and validate them end-to-end.
 - [ ] Ensure cone and imaging counters follow the `_n` / `_g` / `_total` naming pattern where meaningful, and that per-stage runtimes are recorded and reported.
-- [ ] Gamma cone-building pending.
+- [x] Implement initial gamma cone-building for 3-hit Compton events in `physics.cones`, including permutation testing and prior-based Δ = |θ_calc − θ_est| scoring; treat this path as “provisionally implemented” pending further validation and ROOT adapter integration.
+- [ ] Extend neutron cone construction to support explicit proton vs carbon candidate branches, including directionality checks analogous to the gamma `t_int > 0` test, and integrate this into the unified candidate/selection framework.
-- [ ] Combined n/g/all SBP images pending.
+- [ ] Implement combined n/g/all SBP images at the imaging stage (see §16.8 for `/images/summed/[n|g|all]`).

+### 16.6.1 Gamma Cone Status (Provisional)

+The gamma cone construction path described in §16.6 is now implemented in `physics.cones` and exercised through the unified pipeline:

+- Gamma events are restricted to 3-hit Compton triples.
+- All 3! permutations of the hit ordering are tested.
+- Kinematically invalid permutations (e.g. impossible Compton angle) are rejected.
+- Each viable candidate cone undergoes an axis-toward-plane check (`t_int > 0`) to ensure only physically meaningful half-cones are retained.
+- Candidate cones are scored using a prior-aware metric:

+    \[
+        \Delta = \left| \phi_{\text{prior}} - \theta_{\text{Compton}} \right|,
+    \]

+    where:
+    - \(\phi_{\text{prior}}\) is the angle between the cone axis and the vector from the relevant scatter point toward the prior location (point or line prior; defaults to the imaging-plane center),
+    - \(\theta_{\text{Compton}}\) is the scatter angle implied by the candidate ordering.

+- The candidate with minimal Δ is selected as the single "finalist" cone for that event.

+This constitutes a full first implementation of gamma Compton-cone building and selection consistent with the NOVO imaging primer and the legacy code’s behavior.
+However:

+**Status:**
+Gamma images produced from PHITS simulations using custom user-defined tallies currently do not reproduce the expected spatial structure (e.g. a line source).
+Preliminary investigation indicates that this is likely due to issues in the PHITS tallying pipeline rather than in ngimager’s gamma-cone kinematics.
+The legacy code exhibits similar behavior when run on the same PHITS gamma dataset.

+**Implications for development:**
+Gamma-cone construction is implemented and functional in code, but remains **provisionally validated** pending:
+- verification of gamma-hit ordering and deposited-energy correctness in the PHITS tally,
+- comparison with legacy gamma datasets generated through the established multi-tally PHITS workflow,
+- future validation against ROOT experimental data once the ROOT adapter is complete.

+Development on neutron imaging, event/candidate selection infrastructure, filters, and HDF5/species-resolved image generation can proceed independently while PHITS gamma tally diagnostics continue in parallel.

 ### 16.7.
 Unified Pipeline and CLI